netreconlab/CareKitSample-ParseCareKit/README.md

 Note that CareKit data is extremely sensitive and you are responsible for ensuring your parse-server meets HIPAA compliance.

 ## Transitioning the sample app to a production app
 If you plan on using this app as a starting point for your produciton app.
 Once you have your parse-hipaa server in the Cloud behind ssl, you should open `ParseCareKit.plist` in Xcode and change the value for `Server` to point to your server(s) in the Cloud.
-You should also open `Info.plist` in Xcode and remove `App Transport Security Settings` and any key/value pairs under it as this was only in place to allow you to test the sample app to connect to a server setup on your local machine. iOS apps don't allow non-ssl connections in production, and even if you find a way to connect to non-ssl servers, it wouldn't be HIPAA compliant.
+You should also open `Info.plist` in Xcode and remove `App Transport Security Settings` and any key/value pairs under it as this was only in place to allow you to test the sample app to connect to a server setup on your local machine. iOS apps do not allow non-ssl connections in production, and even if you find a way to connect to non-ssl servers, it would not be HIPAA compliant.

 ### Extra scripts for optimized Cloud queries
 You should run the extra scripts outlined on parse-hipaa [here](https://github.com/netreconlab/parse-hipaa#running-in-production-for-parsecarekit).